PHYSICAL THERAPIST ASSISTANT

 PTAs work in a variety of settings, including hospitals, outpatient physical therapy clinics, rehab centers, and home health care

-Some MNE alum have gone on to earn a bachelor's degree in sports medicine at Mercyhurst's Erie Campus and other four-year institutions
+Many program graduates have gone on to earn a bachelor's degree in sports medicine through Mercyhurst's 2+2 program

 Each student is required to complete 640 hours of clinical work at one of the multiple facilities committed to working with our program